yyachi/sisyphus-for-medusa/README.md

 # Sisyphus

-GUI client application for Medusa
+Provide a GUI client application for Medusa

 ## Installation